 Hello!
 My name is Ed Palm.
 Welcome to my site.
 By avocation, I am a photographer and writer.
 By vocation, I am a retired U.S. Marine major turned academic.
 Since retiring from the Corps in 1993, I have been a professor, a department head, and a dean.
 My last academic position was teaching full-time online for Strayer University, I am now retired, although I do still write a weekly column for the Kitsap Sun (Bremerton, WA), and I contribute photographs to a stock agency..

 A long time ago, I served as an enlisted Marine with the Marine Corps' Combined Action Program (CAP) in Vietnam, an experience I documented with my camera and about which I have written extensively.
 I started this site to share some of my photographs, my "Palm-Prints," of that experience and of my trip back to Vietnam in June 2002 to find my old CAP village.

 My Vietnam memoir has now been published by McFarland Books.
 A link to publisher's catalog appears above.
-A word of warning is probably in order: I am an iconoclast when it comes to the Combined Action Program.
+A word of warning: I am an iconoclast when it comes to the Combined Action Program.
 I don't believe we were nearly as effective as many of my fellow CAP veterans and some military analysts think we were.
 One of the persistent claims for our success, for instance, is that none of the CAP villages returned to communist control during the Tet Offensive of 1968.

 But that claim is largely meaningless.
 Many of those same villages probably never really came under our control in the first place.
 As we would learn at Papa Three, the VC infrastructure could be remarkably disciplined, resilient, and patient.
 The local VC knew when it was to their advantage to lie low and not call attention to themselves, and many of our PFs had to have been in league with them.
 Others had at least made an accommodation with their VC friends and neighbors.
 After all, our PFs had to live in the village.
 We couldn't protect them alI the time.